NormFrenette/GatsbyBlog/content/blog/Looper/Introduction.md

 Or you are the parents/grand-parents of this teenager.
 Maybe, you want to buy all the needed pieces on line, and give that teenager a ready-to-build kit - and all the instructions are here.

 Hey!
 You don't have to be a teenager:  You can be a person with more years under your belt - looking to get into a new hobby.
-May be your're not even the musician - but you know one...
+May be you're not even the musician - but you know one...

 ###### What I hope may result from this:

 When I was 10 or 11, my dad bought me a generic Heathkit board - you could build like 40 projects with it.
 I built an AM transistor radio - and got in trouble for running up a tree with a 100 foot antenna wire.
 But it worked!!!
 I was hooked.
-What was nice with Heathkit, was the manual.
+What was nice with Heathkit was the manual.
 It actually explained how transistors, resistors, capacitors and inductors worked.
 It explained how and why the circuit worked.

 Unsurprisingly, I became an electrical engineer, got a Ph.D., taught at a University - before going into Industry.
 I am more or less retired now.
 I am taking the time to document how the Looper works, and why.
 I hope to provide those who build the Looper starting without much knowledge, an opportunity to learn while having fun building it and using it.
 Just like Heathkit did for me...